Get early access. Subscribe to the From the US Market Desk LinkedIn newsletter.

 Fixed income

-- We expected the US 10-year Treasury bond yield to trade in a range of 4.0% and 4.25% for the year.
-The benchmark has traded slightly through the high end of our range, with yields now at 4.28%.
-I would consider adding duration risk if the yield goes north of 4.50%.
-The two-year yield also came in last week, at 3.77%.
-The US yield curve has flattened recently, with the 2-year/10-year spread at 51 basis points (bps).
-We expect more bull steepening in 2026, but are on the wrong side of that call at the moment.
+- We expect US 10-year Treasury bond yields to trade in a range of 4.0% to 4.25% for the rest of the year.
+These yields are a little above the high end of this range, with yields now at 4.35%.
+We would consider adding duration risk if yields rise north of 4.50%.
+The US yield curve has flattened recently, with the two-year–10-year spread at 49 basis points (bps).
+We expect more bull steepening for the yield curve in 2026, but we are on the wrong side of that call at the moment.

-- We expect short-duration fixed income mandates and corporate credit to outperform cash this year.
+- We expect short-duration fixed income mandates and corporate credit to perform better than cash this year.
 Considering our views on US 10-year Treasury yields, we do not expect duration to be a significant driver of total return this year.
 Rather, all-in yield capture seems to be the play, although recent spread widening might create an opportunity for additional total return.
+For now, our approach is to clip coupons.

 - Credit spreads have made big moves in the last few weeks.
-Investment-grade (IG) spreads (one-year/three-year option-adjusted spreads, or OAS) are 54 bps over Treasuries, which means they moved in seven bps on the week.
-High-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, are now 279 bps over Treasuries, down 38 bps on the week.
-Corporate fundamentals remain healthy in our view, although there is stress in the system now.
+Investment-grade (IG) spreads (one-year/three-year option-adjusted spreads, or OAS) were hovering at 53, essentially flat during last week.
+High-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, were 268 bps over Treasuries, four bps tighter on the week.

-- Historically, when IG credit spreads traded 200 bps over Treasuries, forward returns for the Bloomberg US Aggregate Bond Index were positive.
-Rick Polsinello, Senior Market Strategist-Fixed Income at Franklin Templeton Institute, tells us that the US Aggregate index has had median forward returns out three months of 1.92%, out six months of 4.19%, out nine months of 4.75% and out 12 months of 3.97%.
-The spread levels have not reached that threshold yet, obviously, but if the market trades there, it may be time to act.
+- Historically, when IG credit spreads trade 200 bps over Treasuries, forward returns for the Bloomberg US Aggregate Bond Index have been positive.
+Rick Polsinello, Senior Market Strategist-Fixed Income at Franklin Templeton Institute, tells us that when spreads reached those levels, the US Aggregate index has had median forward returns out three months of 1.92%, out six months of 4.19%, out nine months of 4.75% and out 12 months of 3.97%.
+Spreads are not there, obviously, but if they trade to that level, bonds become more attractive.

-- Similarly, when HY credit spreads traded to 600 over Treasuries, forward returns were positive out three months with a median return of 12.82%, out six months at 22.35%, out nine months at 26.75% and out 12 months at 29.98%.
-Again, the market is not there yet, but I would consider acting if it trades there.
+- Similarly, when HY credit spreads trade at 600 bps over Treasuries, forward returns have been positive out three months with a median return of 12.82%, out six months with 22.35%, out nine months, with 26.75% and out 12 months with 29.98%.
+Again, the market is not there, but I would be ready to act if it trades there.

 Sentiment

-- The percentage of bullish investors in the AAII Investor Sentiment survey moved up two ticks this week to 36%.
-The percentage of bearish investors in the AAII survey dropped to 43%, down eight ticks from last week.
+- The percentage of bullish investors in the AAII Investor Sentiment survey slid eight ticks this week, to 38%.
+The percentage of bearish investors in the AAII survey rose six ticks, to 40%.
+These moves surprised me, considering stock prices are higher—wow!

 I will continue to analyze the markets and will offer insights again next week.